nml-knight/CSky2TopoCraft/readme.md

 #### Debug Mode
 Self-explanatory.
 Users can toggle to see increased feedback, but feedback is mostly for development use.

+## Why Use CSky2TopoCrafter?
+There are a few reasons why you might want to use this program over other programs designed to automate the process of heightmap creation:\
+\
+(1) Speed: once you've read the tutorial, installed QGIS and the plugin, and understand how to use the plugin, generating heightmaps should be a breeze.\
+(2) Accuracy: the QGIS toolset leveraged by the plugin allows for extremely high levels of accuracy.
+If a 1:1 scale is the goal, this is where your city begins. \
+(3) Control: this plugin will become increasingly feature-rich overtime, allowing greater and greater control over the production of heightmaps.
+See TODO for details.\
+(4) Lightweight: owing to OpenTopography's DEM downloader, the filesizes of what you download will be relatively small.
+No more 1gb+ .tif files.\
+(5) Stability: the only intermediary between you and the data provider from whom you're downloading data is OpenTopograhy.
+As long as OT can get the data, so can you.\
+\
+Lastly, this plugin is completely free and open source.
+If you don't like the way the plugin works, you can change it.
+I won't mind.

 ## Known Issues
 Layer loading and Layers tree layer organisation needs work - any custom layers created by the user may break the layer ordering and, consequently, styling.